-3. Election of the Directors of the Corporation
+2. Election of the Directors of the Corporation

-We are nominating the Company's current four (4) Directors that are currently serving on the Board in addition to new nominee, Courtney Burton, resulting in a total of five (5) Directors standing for election at our Meeting.
-Shareholders are invited to elect the five (5) persons mentioned in the table below as directors of the Corporation or if not included in the table below a registered Shareholder may nominate a director for election.
+The Shareholders are entitled to elect five (5) Directors.
+The persons named below have been nominated for election and have consented to such nomination.
+If not included in the table below, a registered Shareholder may nominate a director for election in accordance with the Company's by-laws.
 Each director elected at the Meeting shall hold office until the following annual general meeting or until the election of his/her replacement unless he/she resigns or his/her office becomes vacant through to death or any reason stated per the by-laws of the Corporation.